 **The Beef Club meets Every Third Monday of the Month**

-We mainly meet in the Sheep/Swine Arena at the Elkhart County 4-H Fairgrounds at 7pm.
+We mainly meet in different rooms at the Elkhart County 4-H Fairgrounds at 7pm.

 There are a few months where the meetings will be on different dates and times.